-This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is to be documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each periodical survey.
+This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each periodical survey.

-11.2 Monitoring of harmonic distortion levels for a ship including harmonic filters
+11.3 Monitoring of harmonic distortion levels for a ship including harmonic filters

-Where the electrical distribution system on board a ship includes harmonic filters, such ships are to be fitted with facilities to continuously monitor the levels of harmonic distortion experienced on the main busbar as well as alerting the crew should the level of harmonic distortion exceed the acceptable limits.
+The ships are to be fitted with facilities to continuously monitor the levels of harmonic distortion experienced on the main busbar as well as alerting the crew should the level of harmonic distortion exceed the acceptable limits.
 Where the engine room is provided with automation systems, this reading should be logged electronically, otherwise it is to be recorded in the engine log book for future inspection by the surveyor.
-However, harmonic filters installed for single application frequency drives such as pump motors may be excluded from these requirements.

-11.3 Mitigation of the effects of harmonic filter failure on a ship's operation
+11.4 Mitigation of the effects of harmonic filter failure on a ship's operation